murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 As a giant research team, we will run the *denovo* pipeline with different parameters.
 The results from the different parameters will be shared using [this Google sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU/edit#gid=0).
 After optimising these parameters, we'll be able to use the best dataset downstream for population genetics analyses and to compare it with a pipeline that utilises a reference genome.

 In reality, you'd probably do that optimisation with just a few of your samples as running the entire pipeline for several parameters combinations would be something that would consume much resources.
-But for today, I made sure our little dataset of 12 fishes run fast enough.
+But for today, I made sure our little dataset of 12 fishes runs fast enough.

 ## Optimisation exercise